dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 }
 ```

-- A LR-value is a literal-reducible value, or a value that is known to be literal at some level.
-The most basic LR-value is a literal string or number.
-LR-values can be build up by concatenating
-other LR-values with each other.
-- As long as the query string you pass into your client is such a value, the plugin won't complain.
-- So for example, if your query string is formatted with some method parameters of unknown origin,
+- The plugin will raise a potential SQL injection error if your query string is either directly or indirectly built up of a nonliteral component.
-  or perhaps with the result of a function call, then you're in trouble.
+- For example, if your query is a format string that has formatting parameters of things like a function call, a parameter, or something else like that, the plugin will let you know that you're vulnerable to injection.

 ___